basnijholt/home-assistant-streamdeck-yaml/README.md

 ### Configuration.yaml

-The configuration.yaml for the Streamdeck plus is very similar to the configuration for the normal streamdeck, you only have to add the dials for each page if oyu want to use them, you can of course also leave if if you dont want to use dials for a specific page.
-An example would look like this.
+The configuration.yaml for the Streamdeck plus is very similar to the configuration for the normal streamdeck, you only have to add the dials for each page if you want to use them, you can of course also leave it if you dont want to use dials for a specific page.
+An example of a configuration.yaml with dials would look like this.

 ```yaml
 brightness: 100